san-git/COVID-19-Data-Analysis-and-Insights/README.md

 # COVID-19-Data-Analysis-and-Insights

 There is a huge opportunity of Machine Learning use cases to help community during this COVID-19 crisis.
 There are mutliple datasets are avilable and lots of work is going on the analysis of those dataset.
-In this repository I am trying to analyze COVID-19 data and comeup with some useful insights.
+In this repository I am trying to analyze COVID-19 research data and comeup with some useful insights.

 ## Installation

-No extra libraries needs to be installed as all the libraries used here comes up wwith the Anaconda distribution with Python3.6.
+No extra libraries needs to be installed as all the libraries used here comes up with the Anaconda distribution with Python3.6.
+All the libraries can refered in the notebook under import libraries section.

 ## Project Motivation

-Data Science will be key to deal to with COVID-19 crisis during and after, lots of researcher are putting their work online and there are lots of data to analyze to come up with insights and machine learning can be the only way to learn pattern out of it.
+Data Science will be key to deal to with COVID-19 crisis during and after, lots of researcher are putting their work online and there are lots of data to analyze to come up with insights and machine learning can be the only way to learn pattern out of it that will help the scientist and doctors.

 ## File Descriptions